Threemilestone Pre-School CIO

 - Table of costs

-- Our current fees for a 3 hour session will be £14.
+- Our current fees for a 3 hour session will be £15.
 We also offer the 30 hours free childcare for those parents eligible.
-In order to facilitate these hours we are open from 8.30 am - 3.10 pm.
-A Lunch Club will be provided at a cost to the parents of £3.00 per pack lunch provided by families or £4.50 if a packed lunch is to be provided by the Pre-school.
+In order to facilitate these hours we are currently open from 8.15 am - 2.50 pm and on a Wednesday, 8.15 am - 11.30 am.
+A Lunch Club will be provided at a cost to the parents of £3.00 per pack lunch if the extra hours are not within the funded hours entitlement .

 Costs are charged monthly in advance and we are happy to accept Childcare Vouchers in payment.